parisba/heyparis/content/posts/cba/index.md

 - During investigation, CBA staff replicated the same ChatGPT query process, seemingly on a personal phone, again unauthenticated, and on the consumer ChatGPT platform
 - Signs indicate this might be routine practice amongst CBA staff

+Oh, and they gave out the phone number for us, Secret Lab, to someone looking for Secretlab's phone number.
+So, in the end of all this, they weren't even helpful.
+LLMs in a nutshell, really.

 It certainly feels like CBA has violated, or come pretty close to violating, a lot of things, and this doesn't _feel good_...

 ### For example, the [_Privacy Act 1988_ (Cth)](https://www.oaic.gov.au/privacy/privacy-legislation/the-privacy-act), and the [Australian Privacy Principles](https://www.oaic.gov.au/privacy/australian-privacy-principles):